-For many patients with glaucoma, the cosmetic changes associated with PAPS will be considered undesirable.
-Patients who require unilateral therapy for glaucoma may be particularly unwilling to tolerate the potential facial asymmetry that could result from topical PGA use.^{24, 30} Therefore, there is an unmet need for effective IOP-lowering medications that can be used unilaterally, without inducing facial asymmetry.
+For many patients with glaucoma, the cosmetic changes associated with PAPS are considered undesirable.

+Patients who require unilateral therapy for glaucoma may be particularly unwilling to tolerate the potential facial asymmetry that could result from topical PGA use.
+Therefore, there is an unmet need for effective IOP-lowering medications that can be used unilaterally, without inducing facial asymmetry.

-Younger patients, who are active in their professional lives, especially those who require face-to-face interaction in their jobs, may also be more image-conscious and may therefore be less likely to use or adhere to PGAs.28
+Younger patients, who are active in their professional lives, especially those who require face-to-face interaction in their jobs, may also be more image-conscious and may therefore be less likely to use or adhere to PGAs.